What is ankle dislocation?

 can also delay bone healing.

-What are the complications of ankle dislocation?
+What are possible complications of ankle dislocation?

 You might have complications from your ankle dislocation, such as: